bsinou/vitrnx-goback/docs/Infra.md

 - insure your DNS is correctly set and known
 - do not forget to configure firewall.

+You should use the Let's Encrypt staging environment to test your setup and insure everything is set correctly before trying in the production environment.
-Otherwise letsencrypt registration process will fail 5 times and you will have to wait for an hour to try again.
-You might also use the ltsencrypt staging env during this phase to insure everything is set correctly before trying on the prod environment.
+If the Let's Encrypt registration process fail 5 times, you have to wait for an hour to try again.

 ```sh
 curl -s https://getcaddy.com | bash -s personal